thinktandem/tandem/README.md

 #### Manifesto

 The manifesto should be our most immutable documentation.
-That is not to say that it should not be modified without significant deliberation and consideration.
+That is to say that it should not be modified without significant deliberation and consideration.

 It should contain:

-1. Why we exist and our core missions
+1. Why we exist and our mission
 2. Our core values
 3. A roadmap for growth
 4. An overview of how we got here (our history)
-5. Roles and responsibilities for tandem in our three major contexts: company, agency projects, product development
+5. Roles and responsibilities for Tandem
-6. how the above things connect together eg an org chart
+6. How the above things connect together eg an org chart

 #### Handbook